mrvincentoti/setup-ssh-between-two-ec2-instances/README.md

 # Setup-SSH-Between-Ansible-And-Nodes

-This repository contain codes to deploy the sample application on linux instances
+This repository contain code to deploy the sample application on linux instances

 # Directory Structure